Pocahontas (soundtrack)

 Pocahontas: An Original Walt Disney Records Soundtrack is the soundtrack album to the 1995 Disney animated film Pocahontas.
 It was released by Walt Disney Records on May 30, 1995, on CD and audio cassette.
-The soundtrack contains songs from the film, including each instrumental song, written by Alan Menken and Stephen Schwartz, and conducted by David Friedman.
+The soundtrack contains score and songs from the film, including each instrumental song, composed by Alan Menken and Stephen Schwartz, and conducted by David Friedman.
 The main songs feature vocals by Judy Kuhn, Mel Gibson, Linda Hunt, Jim Cummings, David Ogden Stiers, and Bobbi Page.
-The soundtrack features two hit singles; "Colors of the Wind" performed by American singer and actress Vanessa Williams, and the film's love theme song "If I Never Knew You" performed by American singers Jon Secada and Shanice.
+The soundtrack features two hit singles; "Colors of the Wind" performed by American singer and actress Vanessa L. Williams, and the film's love theme song "If I Never Knew You" performed by American singers Jon Secada and Shanice.
 The film won the Academy Award for Best Original Score and Best Original Song (for "Colors of the Wind").

-In honor of the film's twentieth anniversary, the soundtrack was remastered and reissued as the eleventh entry of The Legacy Collection series.
+In honor of the film's 20th anniversary, the soundtrack was remastered and reissued as the eleventh entry of The Legacy Collection series.
 The Legacy edition includes the film's complete original soundtrack in chronological order, along with six demo recordings in a two-disc set.
 There are 28 tracks on disc one, and 14 tracks on disc two.
 This release includes the song "If I Never Knew You", performed by Kuhn and Gibson in the film.
 The original song performed by the characters was cut from the film, and not included on the original soundtrack.
 The song was put back into the movie when it was re-released for the 10th anniversary of the film, and finally featured on the new edition of the soundtrack.